How Baobab tree Inspired Passive Evaporative Cooling Structures

 The baobab stores up to 120,000 liters of water in its fibrous, spongy trunk — enough to sustain it through long dry seasons.
 Its bark is fire-resistant, its root system is shallow but vast, and it can re-sprout from its base even if burned.
 It can live over 2,000 years.

-In the language of biomimicry, this falls under the Process › Store water in tissue category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Store water in tissue category.

 The Design Principle